 - An earned baccalaureate or professional degree from an accredited college or university by the expected date of entry;

-- Ordinarily a minimum of a 3.3 cumulative point‑hour ratio (on the scale of 4.0 used at this university) in all previous undergraduate work;
+- A minimum of a 3.0 cumulative point‑hour ratio (on the scale of 4.0 used at this university) in all previous undergraduate work;

 - A major in anthropology, or,

 - At least 25 credit hours in anthropology and closely related disciplines, or,